Qui Nhon Gia Lai, Vietnam Travel Guide

 E-Visa: A convenient online option for citizens of 80 countries.
 Up to 90 days, single or multiple entry.
 Apply via official Vietnam Immigration Department website (evisa.xuatnhapcanh.gov.vn).
 Processing takes 3-5 working days.
 Print multiple copies.

-Requires a pre-obtained approval letter from a licensed Vietnamese travel agency before flying.
+Requires a pre-obtained approval letter from a certified Vietnamese travel agency before flying.
 Receive visa stamp upon arrival at designated international airports (not Phu Cat).
 For those not qualifying for e-visa or needing longer stays.

 Passport valid for at least six months beyond your departure date, with two blank pages.